-A skilled injury attorney at our law office understands the physical, emotional, and financial impact that a construction site injury can have of you and your family.
+A skilled injury attorney at our law office understands the physical, emotional, and financial impact that a construction site injury can have on you and your family.

-A personal injury lawsuit after a construction site injury can't take back what has happened, but it could certainly help you recover some of the expenses from the incident and provide a sense of closure.
+A personal injury lawsuit after a construction site injury can't take back what has happened.
+Still, it could certainly help you recover some of the expenses from the incident and provide a sense of closure.